-question and answer, and homework.

-A standards-based report card is emailed home at the end of each trimester Grade reporting (December, March, and June).
+Grade reporting A standards-based report card is sent home and can be accessed through Aspen at the end of each trimester (December, March, and June).
 The report card is aligned with the Massachusetts (3-5) Curriculum Frameworks.
-Teachers report student progress on Standard Performance and Social Behavior/Effort on these levels: Standard Performance Levels Social Behavior/Effort Performance Levels 4 Exceeds Grade Level Standard 3 Meets Grade Level Standard S = SatisfactoryNI = Needs Improvement 2 Progressing to the Standard 1 Limited Progress to the Standard 0 No Progress to the Standard Not Evaluated this term (or Incomplete) / "3" is the target, while "4" is reserved for students who are achieving above grade level for a particular standard or skill.
+Teachers report student progress on Standard Performance and Social Behavior/Effort on these levels:

+Standard Performance Levels Social Behavior/ Effort Performance Level

+M= Meeting Expectations S = Satisfactory

+PM= Partially Meeting Expectations NI = Needs Improvement

+NM= Not Meeting Expectations

+I= Recently Introduced

+/ = Not evaluated during this marking

+period

 The report card also contains teacher comments for each term.

 Parent-teacher conferences are scheduled for December.

-Formative assessment can be defined as assessment "for" learning.
-It is the regular Formative feedback of student progress that teachers receive constantly through their Assessment instructional lessons.
+Formative Formative assessment can be defined as assessment that provides the teacher information Assessment about what a child needs academically and what they understand in relation to what was taught.
+It is the regular feedback of student progress that teachers receive through their instructional lessons.
 Ongoing teacher observation coupled with student work samples are included in formative assessment.
-Examples can include: warm-up activities, problems of the day, quizzes, quick-writes, entrance tickets, exit tickets,

-Nantucket Intermediate School also uses aimswebPlus (a web-based assessment management system) to measure students in reading and in math through common benchmark assessments.
-All students are assessed three times per year: September, January, and May, while students receiving additional support may be assessed more often (once a month or possibly once a week).
+Examples include: warm-up activities problems of the day quizzes quick-writes entrance tickets exit tickets question and answer activities homework.
+Nantucket Intermediate School also uses AimswebPlus (a web-based assessment management system) to measure student proficiency and growth in reading and in math through common benchmark assessments.
+Students are assessed three times per year: September, January, and May.
+Students receiving additional support may be assessed more often to evaluate the effectiveness of their instruction.
 The goal is to monitor progress and make instructional decisions based upon student performance results.
 Teachers also use many other assessments that are available through implemented curriculum resources and materials, the most common being unit tests and specific reading assessments.

-Standardized Testing The state of Massachusetts determines the assessment method used each spring in grades 3, 4, and 5 to determine students' overall skills, knowledge and growth from year to year beginning in grade 3.
-Information will be forwarded to parents and students prior to that time with specifics regarding the state mandated testing.
-This summative assessment system ("of" learning) is implemented by the state of Massachusetts to inform students, parents, and school of the academic progress of participating students relative to established state curriculum frameworks and standards.
+Standardized The state of Massachusetts determines the assessment method used each spring in grades 3, Testing 4, and 5 to determine students' overall skills, knowledge and growth from year to year beginning in grade 3.
+Information will be forwarded to families and students prior to the testing window with specific information regarding state mandated testing.
+MCAS assessments MCAS assessments are required by the state of Massachusetts.
+Data gleaned from these assessments inform students, parents, and schools of the academic progress of participating students relative to established state curriculum frameworks and standards.